The Future University (Sudan): First years

-The foundation of the college was a result of a huge bounce in the field of information technology.
-The effect has been reflected in the administrative and economical structure of Sudan and other countries; new concepts were created, such as globalization, knowledge societies, e-commerce and e-government.
+The foundation of the college is a result of a rise in the field of information technology reflected in the administrative and economical structure of Sudan and other countries.
+New concepts were created, such as globalization, knowledge societies, e-commerce and e-government.

 During this era, the college embarked on strategic plans to offer three programs: Information Technology, Computer Engineering and Computer Science, and then introduce the Telecommunication Engineering and Architecture & Design programs.
-CMC is in buildings that are almost 20 years old; Future University's new campus is being constructed.